15 Types of Magicians

 The Geek Magician shocks the audience with gross sideshow stuff, like hammering a nail into his nose, swallowing razor blades, etc.

-The image shown here is David Blaine, of course.
-He’s not really a geek magician, but I didn’t want to shock you very much so I chose this image.
+The image shown here is David Blaine, .
+He’s not a geek magician, but I didn’t want to shock you much I chose this image.

 COMEDY MAGICIAN